The Impact of Unsafe Injection Practices in U.S. Healthcare Settings

-Campaign outreach and activities are driven by SIPC Partners and state health department colleagues in California, Colorado, Minnesota, New Jersey, New York, North Carolina, and Oregon.
+Campaign outreach and activities are driven by SIPC Partners and state health department colleagues in California, Colorado, Minnesota, Nebraska, New Jersey, New Mexico, New York, North Carolina, Oregon, and Vermont.
 SIPC Partners are committed to bringing safer healthcare to everyone through the development and distribution of educational and multimedia tools for healthcare providers and patients on the issue of injection safety.

 “The three-point rule is simple: Use needles, syringes, and single-dose medication vials only one time, for one patient.
 Patients and healthcare providers must insist on these infection control basics to avoid serious infections.”- Dr. Joseph Perz, DrPH, MA, Centers for Disease Control and Prevention.